-On July 9-10, 2013, in Seattle, Washington, FHWA and the Transportation Research Board are cosponsoring the National Congestion Pricing Conference.
-The conference is designed to raise the awareness, advance the state of the practice, and identify potential research and technology transfer needs related to congestion pricing deployment strategies in the United States.
-The conference will explore results from the six Urban Partnership and Congestion Reduction Demonstration Program projects.
-Innovative projects and studies implemented under the Value Pricing Pilot Program will also be examined.
-In addition, speakers will present the results of travel behavior surveys conducted in Atlanta, Georgia, as well as Seattle, Washington.
-Karen White of FHWA will discuss the Exploratory Advanced Research project on Congestion Pricing Experimental and Behavioral Economics; highlighting the use of these new tools for highway research.
+On July 9-10, 2013, in Seattle, Washington, FHWA and the Transportation Research Board cosponsored the National Congestion Pricing Conference.
+The conference was designed to raise the awareness, advance the state of the practice, and identify potential research and technology transfer needs related to congestion pricing deployment strategies in the United States.
+The conference explored results from the six Urban Partnership and Congestion Reduction Demonstration Program projects.
+Innovative projects and studies implemented under the Value Pricing Pilot Program was also examined.
+In addition, speakers presented the results of travel behavior surveys conducted in Atlanta, Georgia, as well as Seattle, Washington.
+Karen White of FHWA discussed the Exploratory Advanced Research project on Congestion Pricing Experimental and Behavioral Economics; highlighting the use of these new tools for highway research.
 For more information about the conference, visit http://www.etouches.com/ereg/index.php?eventid=63209&.

-During the 2013 Institute of Electrical and Electronics Engineers (IEEE) International Conference on Multimedia and Expo to be held in San Jose, California, from July 15 to 19, 2013, an IEEE/National Science Foundation Workshop on Multimodal and Alternative Perception for Visually Impaired People (MAP4VIP) will be presented.
-It will be led by the principle investigator for an FHWA Exploratory Advanced Research project on "Intelligent Situation Awareness and Navigation Aid for Visually Impaired Persons."
-The workshop will bring researchers and practitioners from multiple disciplines (computer vision, neuroscience, multimedia computing, sensor technologies, and assistive technology applications) together to discuss fundamental issues in visual perception, computational intelligence, neuroscience, and visual prosthesis for helping blind and visually impaired people and people working in visually challenged environments.
-The workshop should provide the multimedia community a better understanding of human perception, human brain, and human-machine interaction issues for assisting visually impaired and challenged individuals.
+During the 2013 Institute of Electrical and Electronics Engineers (IEEE) International Conference on Multimedia and Expo held in San Jose, California, from July 15 to 19, 2013, an IEEE/National Science Foundation Workshop on Multimodal and Alternative Perception for Visually Impaired People (MAP4VIP) was presented.
+It was led by the principle investigator for an FHWA Exploratory Advanced Research project on "Intelligent Situation Awareness and Navigation Aid for Visually Impaired Persons."
+The workshop brought researchers and practitioners from multiple disciplines (computer vision, neuroscience, multimedia computing, sensor technologies, and assistive technology applications) together to discuss fundamental issues in visual perception, computational intelligence, neuroscience, and visual prosthesis for helping blind and visually impaired people and people working in visually challenged environments.
+The workshop provided the multimedia community a better understanding of human perception, human brain, and human-machine interaction issues for assisting visually impaired and challenged individuals.
 Specific topics include computer vision, sensing, and learning algorithms; visual prostheses and human-computer interaction; and neuroscience/biomechanical/psychological/societal studies.
-Mohammed Yousuf, FHWA, is serving on the program committee for this workshop and can be reached at 202-493-3199, firstname.lastname@example.org.
+Mohammed Yousuf, FHWA, served on the program committee for this workshop and can be reached at 202-493-3199, firstname.lastname@example.org.
 For more information, see http://www.icme2013.org/workshops.php.